Recognizing and Reporting Environmental Violations

 No person can grade or otherwise perform any agricultural project or development on hillside slopes in excess of 5% unless they have filed and received approval for an Erosion Control Plan from the Conservation Division of Napa County PBES.
 No development of hillsides may occur between October 15 and April 1 of each year.
 If you believe any hillside in Napa County is being developed without an approved plan and/or during the prohibited time period, you should report the activity to Napa County PBES Code Compliance on its website or by calling (707) 253-4417.

 The California Highway Patrol inspects commercial vehicles transporting hazardous materials and/or hazardous waste, and it investigates roadway spills.
-You can contact the CHP to report a non-life threatening emergency on its website or by calling (800) TELL-CHP (1-800-835-5247).
+You can contact the CHP to report a non-life threatening emergency on the CHP website or by calling (800) TELL-CHP (1-800-835-5247).

 Illegal Pesticide Use and/or Dumping